 For high school students who are striving to earn a part-time position, an internship, or any other type of extracurricular work, writing a great cover letter is the first key step to take.

-Since many high school students do not have a long work history yet, this can require some extra time and cleverness to frame high-school-level experiences compellingly.
+Since many high school students don’t have a long work history yet, this can require some extra time and cleverness to frame high-school-level experiences compellingly.

-But fret not, in this guide, we teach you exactly how to write an effective cover letter as a high school student.
+But fret not, in this guide, we teach you exactly how to write an effective cover letter as a high school student with our writing tips, practical examples, and easy-on-the-eye templates.
 Continue reading to learn all about:

 Let’s jump into the first step and begin crafting the ideal high school student cover letter!